 You can always drive as it’s less than a 10-minute drive from the city, although the car park fills up quickly.

 Catching the bus is an easy option.
-The number 23 bus stops right outside the Zoo with a service running every hour every day of the week.
+The number 23 bus stops right outside the Zoo, with service running every hour, every day of the week.
 You can find more information here.

 Hours